-How to build DIY storage ottomans for a small space that can be used for storage and organization, for sitting and as a step stool.
+How to build 2 DIY upholstered storage ottomans for a small space that can be used for storage and organization, for sitting and as a step stool.

 Roger has done a lot of the projects in the RV that I’m not qualified to do, like the electric and the plumbing, but this project is right up my alley.
 I mean, I did my fair share of projects, like the removable kitchen backsplash and my easy no sew curtain, but these DIY upholstered storage ottomans were a little more involved.